Digital Signature Certificate and DIN for Business Filings

 When DSC may be needed

-DSC may be used in company incorporation, MCA filings, GST registration or returns in certain cases, tender filings, professional certificates, and other digital compliance routes.
-The exact requirement depends on the filing and applicant type.
+DSC may be required for company incorporation on the MCA portal, annual MCA filings by directors or professionals, GST registration or return signing in certain categories, government tender submissions, professional attestation workflows, and other digital compliance routes.
+The exact requirement depends on the specific filing and the role of the applicant.

-Keep track of who owns the DSC, where the token is stored, which email and mobile are linked, when it expires, and which filings used it.
+Once the DSC is active, track it properly: who holds the token, where it is stored, which email and mobile are registered, when it expires, and which filings have used it.

 When DIN matters